w3f/polkadot-wiki/docs/learn/how-to/vault-add-chain-metadata.md

 ### How to update the metadata

-In this example, we update the metadata for Polkadot, but the instructions are the same for any other chain you may have added, with the potential exception of the metadata source (see next section).
+In this example, the metadata for Polkadot is updated, but the instructions are the same for any other chain you may have added, with the potential exception of the metadata source (see next section).

 1\.
 Navigate to [Parity's metadata portal](https://metadata.parity.io/#/polkadot) and select Polkadot on the sidebar.